 In future work, we aim to prove results allowing us to draw conclusions about security of the unbounded model while analysing a bounded number of keys and handles.
 We also plan to cover more commands, more attributes, and more algebraic properties of the operations used in PKCS#11, in particular the explicit decryption operator.
-This will require more theoretical work as well as optimisations to our implementation to combat the combinatorial explosion of possible intruder terms: adapting an existing protocol analysis tool (preferably one of the AVISPA tools which already support state) to unbounded sessions and well-moded terms is one possible approach.
+This will require more theoretical work as well as optimisations to our implementation to combat the combinatorial explosion of possible intruder terms: adapting an existing protocol analysis tools to unbounded sessions and well-moded terms is one possible approach.